 - Salt and pepper to taste.

-- Add the cook fish, the drained pasta, the dill and the parsley to the leek sauce and stir gently to combine.
+Add the cooked fish, the drained pasta, the dill and the parsley to the leek sauce and stir gently to combine.
 Taste and adjust the seasoning if required.

-- Pour the fish mixture into a baking dish and sprinkle the grated cheese over.
-Preheat the grill to high.
+Pour the fish mixture into a baking dish and sprinkle the grated cheese over.
+Preheat the grill (broiler) to high.

-- Cook the dish under the grill for about 5 minutes until the cheese is melted and bubbling, and browning in patches.
+Cook the dish under the grill (broiler) for about 5 minutes until the cheese is melted and bubbling, and browning in patches.